Shed and Shift

 If boundaries, grounding, and shielding techniques help you manage your empathic absorption, that’s wonderful.
 Keep using what works.

-But if you’ve tried all the traditional empath tools and still find yourself having volcanic reactions that feel way out of proportion—if someone else’s mild disappointment sends you into urgent panic—I want you to know: there’s nothing wrong with you.
+But if you’ve tried all the traditional empath tools and still find yourself having volcanic reactions that feel way out of proportion—if someone else’s mild disappointment sends you into urgent panic—I want you to know: this makes sense for how your system developed.

 There might just be an additional layer at play.
 Not every empath has this layer.
 But for those who do, understanding it changes everything.